Ledger-Donjon/ledger-donjon.github.io/src/content/blog/rp2350-secure-debug-laser-fault-injection.md

 — Photon-emission microscopy allowed us to locate a register responsible for the enabling of debug features on the Raspberry Pi microcontroller.

-— Laser Pulses at two nearby positions then restored debugger access to the chip's Secure world, even though debug had been permanently disabled.
+— Laser pulses at two nearby positions then restored debugger access to the chip's Secure world, even though debug had been permanently disabled.

 — Using that access after a rescue reset, we recovered a secret from one-time-programmable memory.
 The reset halted the chip before firmware could apply its runtime lock, so the page stayed Secure-readable.